sayberi/astro-project-2025/.ipynb_checkpoints/README-checkpoint.md

 # File identification
-Caixa de Ferramentas.ipynb - store basic python/jupiter notebook commands and functions for me to get started practice.ipynb - allow me to get a grip on the many new python packages
+$Caixa de Ferramentas.ipynb$ - store basic python/jupiter notebook commands and functions for me to get started
+$practice.ipynb$ - allow me to get a grip on the many new python packages